Honorary Research Professor

 Fredericton

-Dr. Black’s academic interests include prehistoric archaeology, geoarchaeology, structural and stratigraphic analyses of coastal shell-bearing sites, and the zooarchaeology and human ecology of hunter-gatherer-fishers adapted to marine shorelines.
-His master’s and doctoral research projects involved excavations of coastal sites on islands at the mouth of Passamaquoddy Bay.
+Dr. David Black taught archaeology at UNB for 25 years and has conducted archaeological research in the Canadian Maritimes for 45 years.
+His academic interests include prehistoric archaeology, geoarchaeology, structural and stratigraphic analyses of coastal shell-bearing sites, and the zooarchaeology and human ecology of hunter-gatherer-fishers adapted to marine shorelines.
+Dr. Black’s master’s and doctoral research projects involved excavations of coastal sites on islands at the mouth of Passamaquoddy Bay.
 He has been involved in archaeology projects on the Grand Manan Archipelago, and on Deer Island, the Letang Islands, Partridge Island, the Bliss Islands and the mainland shores of the Quoddy Region, all parts of the traditional territory of the Peskotomuhkatiyik (Passamaquoddy people).
-In addition to his research on pre-contact sites in the Quoddy Region, Dr. Black excavated an early Loyalist period historic site—the homestead of Lieutenant Samuel Bliss and family—on the Bliss Islands.
+In addition to his research on pre-contact sites, Dr. Black excavated an early Loyalist period historic site, the homestead of Lieutenant Samuel Bliss and family—on the Bliss Islands.

-Since 1991, Dr. Black and his students have been conducting research into how Indigenous people acquired and used local and exotic lithic materials to make stone tools.
+Since 1991, Dr. Black and his students and colleagues have been conducting research into how Indigenous people acquired and used local and exotic lithic materials to make stone tools.
 One focus of this work has centered on the Washademoak Lake Chert Source located in the traditional territory of the Wolastoqiyik (Maliseet people), another on archaeological assemblages from the Quoddy Region.
-The ultimate aim of this research is to use archaeological distributions of distinctive lithic materials from known sources as proxy data for documenting Indigenous exchange and interaction systems before European contact, and for understanding how and why these patterns changed through time.
+The aim of this research is to use archaeological distributions of distinctive lithic materials from known sources as proxy data for documenting Indigenous exchange and interaction systems before European contact, and for understanding how and why these patterns changed through time.

-Dr. Black was invited by the Confederacy of Mainland Mi’kmaq in Truro, Nova Scotia to contribute a chapter on lithic material research to a book that the Confederacy published on the research potential of the Debert Paleoamerican site complex in Mi’kma’ki (Micmac traditional territory).
-He also has collaborated with the E’se’get Archaeology Project being conducted by Dr. Matthew Betts (Canadian Museum of History) at Port Joli, Nova Scotia.
+Dr. Black was invited by the Confederacy of Mainland Mi’kmaq in Truro, Nova Scotia, to contribute a chapter on lithic material research to a book that the Confederacy published on the research potential of the Debert Paleoamerican site complex in Mi’kma’ki (Micmac traditional territory).
+He also collaborated with the E’se’get Archaeology Project conducted by Dr. Matthew Betts (Canadian Museum of History) at Port Joli, Nova Scotia.

 Dr. Black's 2004 monograph, Living Close to the Ledge: Prehistoric Human Ecology of the Bliss Islands is available by request.
 Please email Dr. Black directly to obtain a copy.